 So, you’re not a fan of the Rivian or the Cybertruck.
 No worries; the list of companies that want a slice of the as-of-yet-unbaked electric pickup cake grows on a monthly basis.
 Ford is busily developing hybrid and electric variants of the F-150, America’s best-selling truck for several decades.
 General Motors isn’t far behind, and it’s resurrecting the Hummer name for the occasion.
 Yes, that Hummer.
 GMC will sell an electric pickup named Hummer.

 The startup team is getting crowded, too.
 Bollinger’s B2 (shown above) has a mammoth amount of horsepower, all the style of a Tonka truck, and a $125,000 base price.
 Lordstown Motors — based, you guessed it, in Lordstown, Ohio — boldly claimed it will beat everyone to the punch by making the Endurance available in late 2020.
 Karma (which is owned by a Chinese auto parts giant) plans an electrified pickup of sorts, as does a California-based firm named Neuron EV.
-Fisker hinted it could join the party, too.
+While there hasn’t been an official confirmation, Fisker’s CEO has been teasing an electric truck on social media.

-There will be many others.
-The electric car segment is about to become a truckfest.
-It makes a lot of sense.
-Trucks are in hot demand, and they normally offer fat profit margins.
-Electric cars, on the other hand, are tremendously expensive to develop and build.
+In fact, trucks are in high demand.
+Various truck manufacturers tend to achieve large profits, so the more expensive electric development is certainly feasible.
 It’s easier to offset the cost of designing an electric powertrain by selling a $70,000 pickup than by trying to peddle $15,000 hatchbacks.
-Building cars is hard, however, and electric vehicles make up only 2% of the new car market in America (slightly more than vehicles with a manual transmission), so it will be interesting to watch how many of these projects actually spawn a production model.
+Building cars is hard, however, electric vehicles make up only 2% of the new car market in America (slightly more than vehicles with manual transmissions), so it will be interesting to watch how many of these projects actually spawn a production model.

 - Every upcoming electric car